juzdepom/advanced-css-sass/README.md

 * ✅ (23 min - Lec 47) Building the Booking Section - Part 3<br>
 Whenever you perform an animation on an element, you need ot apply the ```transition``` (helps determine speed) to the parent element, otherwise the animation won't work.
 Creating a custom radio button is super cool.
 * ✅ (16 min - Lec 48) Building the Footer<br>
+Love the text animation in the footer.
+Super cool!
+* ✅ (30 min - Lec 49) Building the Footer<br>

 ## Session 5 – [🔝](#all-sessions)